-APDMs also review, track and respond to Apprentice progression by working with the Employer, the Apprentice and the Faculty to achieve successful completion.
+APDMs also review, track and respond to Apprentice progression by working with the Employer, the Apprentice, the Apprentice Enrolment and Support Team, and the Faculty to achieve successful completion.
 They collect and act upon feedback from the Employer and the Apprentice to continually enhance this process.